 Characteristics of a secure system

-A communication system has to provide certain guarantees to be called secure.
-While there are certainly a lot of characteristics which are wishful in a communication system, the requirements for a secure system can be summarized as confidentiality, integrity and authenticity.
-These three characteristics have to hold, if one of them is weak or even missing, the whole system cannot be considered secure.
+A communication system has to provide certain guarantees to be considered secure.
+While there are certainly many characteristics that are desirable in a communication system, the requirements for a secure system can be summarized as confidentiality, integrity, and authenticity.
+All three of these characteristics have to hold; if one of them is weak or even missing, the whole system cannot be considered secure.

-Also not included are mechanisms to contain the consequences of a breach.
-Perfect forward secrecy, future secrecy, plausible deniability are methods to limit the effect of a compromise - how much an attacker gains by knowing the encryption secret (the key) at some point in time.
-For a system to by called secure it's not required to implement them.
+These requirements also do not include mechanisms to contain the consequences of a breach.
+Perfect forward secrecy, future secrecy, plausible deniability are all methods to limit the effects of a compromise, how much an attacker gains by knowing the encryption secret (the key) at some point in time.
+For a system to be called secure, it's not necessary to implement these measures.

-Although this definition of security might seem very limited and real world application will certainly also implement the other mentioned characteristics, it helps reasoning about a system if the definition is clear cut and doesn't include neighboring concerns.
+Although this definition of security might seem very limited, and real world applications will certainly implement many of the other characteristics mentioned, when reasoning about a system, it helps to have clear-cut definitions, and doesn't include neighboring concerns.

 Confidentiality

-Confidentiality means that only the intended receivers of a message are able to read it.
-Everybody else should only see an undecipherable lump of seemingly random characters.
+Confidentiality means that only the intended recipients of a message are able to read it.
+Everybody else should only see an indecipherable mass of seemingly random characters.
 This is where encryption algorithms are used.
-For an in depth discussion of encryption see the background text on public key cryptography (TODO: Link).
-Encryption traditionally cares about the content of a message.
-Sender, receiver, time of sending, size of the message - all the meta information about the communication itself is not addressed by encryption.
+For an in-depth discussion of encryption, see the background text on public key cryptography.
+Encryption traditionally cares only about the content of a message.
+Sender, receiver, time of sending, size of the message – all the metainformation about the communication itself is not addressed by encryption.

-This ignores the fact that the mere communication between two users might allow an educated guess of the content.
+This ignores the fact that the mere fact of communication occurring between two users might allow an educated guess of the content.

 Integrity